r-boehm/puush-Viewer/Readme.md

 --------

 Keyboard
-W/UP    = Copy link.
+-W/UP    = Copy link.
-A/LEFT  = Go to your last picture.
+-A/LEFT  = Go to your last picture.
-S/RIGHT = Get a new one.
+-S/RIGHT = Get a new one.
-D/DOWN  = Save image.
+-D/DOWN  = Save image.

 Mouse
-Left    = Copy link.
+-Left    = Copy link.
-Right   = Save image.
+-Right   = Save image.